gajus/slonik/README.md

 ## Usage

 Mightyql abstract construction of `node-mysql2` driver, the [promise interface](https://github.com/sidorares/node-mysql2/blob/master/documentation/Promise-Wrapper.md).
-The current implementation abstracts `createPool` and `query` methods.
+The current implementation abstracts `createConnection`, `createPool` and `query` methods.
 If those are the only two methods that you are using, then (for the most part) Mightyql is a drop-in replacement.

 ```js
 import {